iman-sharifi-ghb/Inductive-Logic-Programming-ILP-using-Prolog-Programming-Aleph-Metagol-in-Maze/README.md

 # Inductive-Logic-Programming-using-Prolog-Programming-and-Aleph

-We are going to find State Transition in the Maze gridworld.
-This project aims to find some general rules, all of which are gereralizeable to new environments, in gridworld environment.
+# Abstract

+Most Machine learning algorithms lack logical reasoning, data-efficiency, and interpretability which make the situation worse when need to be used in different environments from the training one.
+However, Symbolic methods can simply get rid of this shartages using logical programming.
+In this project, We are going to find State Transition in the Maze gridworld using Prolog and Aleph.
+In fact, using pre-defined states, actions, neighborhood relations, and obstacles, we aim to find the next state in a given state by taking a specific action.
+This project shows that the extracted rules are gereralizeable to new environments.

 Creator: **_Iman Sharifi_**